 “I do credit Banksy with probably saving my life,” he says. “[The exhibition] made me realize how I’d thrown my life away so I sought help with addiction and began teaching myself art.
 Even though I was inspired by him, though, I never wanted to be him…I hate politics.”

 JPS was soon stretching his artistic muscles, but it wasn’t until he visited Barrow Gurney, an abandoned mental hospital in Bristol that, if you’ll pardon the pun, horror entered the picture.

 “The place was creepy as hell,” JPS remarks, “and perfect place to do some horror street art.
 I knew that adding this type of image to this type of location would scare the crap out of people.”

 As word got around, people began to flock to Barrow Gurney to see the artists work up close and it was at this point that he began to really make a name for himself.
-Unfortunately, Barrow Gurney has since been demolished, but the artist did share with me photos of those first horror images.
+Unfortunately, Barrow Gurney has since been demolished, but photos of the artist’s work there still exist..

 The artist points out here that he takes great care with placement of his images.
 Painting on a major thoroughfare might earn yourself more recognition, but if it doesn’t serve the art, then something is lost.
 In fact, he says that he rarely photographs his work up close because he considers everything in the setting to be part of the art.

 Well, a great magician doesn’t reveal all his secrets, but JPS did say that he creates stencils to use when he can as it seriously cuts down on the time it takes to create a piece.
 This is crucial because he doesn’t often ask for permission to do what he’s about to do.